Community Outreach Guide

 Book Evangelist and Public Services Librarian

 “I am excited that National Novel Writing Month is reaching out to libraries because I have been using my library to advance the NaNoWriMo cause since 2004.
 In fact, it was during a Reference Desk shift in October of 2003 when I noticed a book display by a colleague that literally changed my life.
 Her homemade bookmark promoting National Novel Writing Month intrigued me, and within a few days November 1 had arrived and I started writing my first novel.

 In 2004, I became the Municipal Liaison for my region (Kansas) and organized a kick-off event under the guise of a library program in late October, called “How to Write a Novel in 30 days.”
 Our first year, with almost no advertising, we had 27 people attend.
 In 2005, we had 50 people attend, and in the subsequent years our numbers have stayed consistently high.
 We have 10 to 15 winners each year who are especially active in our group.
-We do not have an ongoing writing group here at the library, although that would be wonderful.
-I just concentrate all of my energy on making late-October through early-December a successful experience for our local writing community.

 I generally hold the kickoff event at the library, plan the wrap-up party in the library’s café and sponsor a few writing sessions on Sunday afternoons in the library’s computer lab.
 I advertise everything through the library’s program newsletter so that it gets into the hands of thousands of people in the community.
 Because I download cool writing resources and trade ideas in the Municipal Liaison forums, the only cost to the library is for a few photocopies, yet my library patrons are absolutely thrilled to be getting encouragement and support from the library for their writing endeavors.